-One of the most respected and experienced managers in English football, Sam Allardyce was confirmed as Everton manager on 30 November 2017 in a deal to June 2019.
+One of the most respected and experienced managers in English football, Sam Allardyce was confirmed as Everton’s replacement for Ronald Koeman on 30 November 2017.

-Renowned for his ability to get the best out of players, he is also a forward-thinking manager, pioneering in his use of innovative technology and analysis tools to enhance team performance.
+Renowned for his ability to get the best out of players, he arrived at Goodison Park with a reputation for being a forward-thinker and pioneer in his use of innovative technology and analysis tools to enhance team performance.

 Two seasons in charge at Blackpool followed, with Allardyce steering the Tangerines to a third-place finish, missing out on automatic promotion on the final day before being beaten in the play-off semi-finals.